mysticole928/CrowdStrike-CNAPP/KAC/download-current-kac.md

 --type falcon-kac
 ```

-Docker (or similar software) must be running.
+Docker (or similar software) must be running on the host.

 ## Copy the Falcon KAC to a Private Registry